skorch-dev/skorch/docs/user/tutorials.rst

 The following are examples and notebooks on how to use skorch.

-* `Basic Usage <https://nbviewer.jupyter.org/github/dnouri/skorch/blob/master/notebooks/Basic_Usage.ipynb#Defining-and-training-the-neural-net-classifier>`_ - Explores the basics of the skorch api.
+* `Basic Usage <https://nbviewer.jupyter.org/github/dnouri/skorch/blob/master/notebooks/Basic_Usage.ipynb>`_ - Explores the basics of the skorch API.

 * `MNIST with scikit-learn and skorch <https://github.com/dnouri/skorch/blob/master/notebooks/MNIST.ipynb>`_ - Define and train a simple neural network with PyTorch and use it with skorch.